-1. Who is the antagonist in this movie?
-Sometimes the antagonist can be something other than a person.
-Suggested Response: The antagonist is the hatred and violence between the rival groups.
+1. Sometimes the antagonist can be something other than a person.
+Who or what is the antagonist in this movie?
+Suggested Response: The antagonist is the corrosive hatred that the teenagers have for each other and their willingness to resort to violence is the antagonist in this story.
 Bob could be said to be the antagonist, but this exaggerates his role.

 7. In a time of crisis, you never know how someone is going to react.
 You don't know in advance who is going to come through and who is going to fail.
 How is this shown in the movie?
 Suggested Response: The Sunday School teacher, the man who had responsibility for the children in the burning church, was unable to bring himself to enter the fire.
 It was the juvenile delinquents, Johnny, Ponyboy and Dally, who saved the kids from the burning building.
 Another example is that Dally, the tough guy, couldn't deal with Johnny's death.

 8. Where are the parents in this movie?
 Suggested Response: Ponyboy's parents were killed in a car crash.
 The other parents are absent or destructive, like Johnny's parents.
 They have no positive input into their children's lives.

 9. Why did the Socs hate the Greasers so much?
 Suggested Response: This is not explained and, in life, sometimes people are subjected to irrational, unreasoning hatred and dislike because of the group that they belong to.
 Examples are racism and anti-Semitism.